-The study from ManpowerGroup Solutions revealed that nearly 40 percent of job candidates worldwide said schedule flexibility is now among the top three factors they consider when making career decisions.
+A study from ManpowerGroup Solutions revealed that nearly 40% of job candidates worldwide said schedule flexibility is one of their top three factors in career decisions.

 "Workplace flexibility as a talent management policy is no longer an option; it is an essential practice that enables organizations to attract and develop skilled talent," the study's authors wrote.

-It is important for employers to understand that workplace flexibility doesn't just refer to giving employees schedules that best suit their needs or allowing them to work from home on certain days.
-The study's authors said flexibility includes a broad spectrum of work arrangements, including the following:
+It is important for employers to understand that workplace flexibility is more than giving employees schedules that best suit their needs or allowing them to work from home on certain days.
+The study's authors said flexibility encompasses a broad spectrum of work arrangements, including the following:

 - Flexible arrival and departure times